Yellow Submarine (song): Critical reception

 One of the UK's older pop journalists, Allen Evans of the NME expressed confusion at the Beatles' progressiveness on Revolver but predicted, "One thing seems certain ... you'll soon all be singing about a 'Yellow Submarine'."
 Derek Johnson echoed this in his review of the single for the same publication, and described the song as "so different from the usual Beatles, and a compulsive sing-along".
 Melody Makers reviewer said that the song's basic qualities would make it a "nursery rhyme or public house singalong" and complimented Starr's vocal performance and the "fooling around" behind him.
 Billboard characterised it as the Beatles' "most unusual easy rocker to date" due to the Starr lead vocal and an arrangement that featured "everything ... but the kitchen sink".
 Cash Box found the single's pairing "unique" and described "Yellow Submarine" as "a thumping, happy go lucky, special effects filled, highly improbable tale of joyous going on beneath the sea".
-Record World said that "The Beatles are out for a whacking good time on this jolly nonsense song sparked by all sorts of sideshow sounds."

 In their joint review for Record Mirror, Peter Jones said he was not especially impressed by the track but that it demonstrated the band's versatility, while Richard Green wrote: "Sort of Beatle 'Puff the Magic Dragon' ...
 Will be very big at about 9.30 on a Saturday morning on the Light Programme."
 Reporting from London for The Village Voice, Richard Goldstein stated that Revolver was ubiquitous around the city, as if Londoners were uniting behind the Beatles in response to the antagonism shown towards the band in the US.
 He said that "Yellow Submarine" depicted an "undersea utopia" and was "as whimsical and childlike as its flip side ['Eleanor Rigby'] is metaphysical".
 In her album review for The Evening Standard, Maureen Cleave wrote that "Ringo has the cheeriest song" and predicted that "it will have all the Americans at his feet once again."

 Ray Davies of the Kinks derided "Yellow Submarine" when invited to give a rundown of Revolver in Disc and Music Echo.
 He dismissed it as "a load of rubbish" and a bad choice for a single, adding that "I take the mickey out of myself on the piano and play stuff like this."
 Writing in the recently launched Crawdaddy!, Paul Williams was also highly critical, saying the song was as poor as Sgt.
 Barry Sadler's pro-military novelty single "Ballad of the Green Berets".
 (Note: Adding to the band's failing image in the US media, a Pittsburgh disc jockey broadcast an interview in May 1966 in which the Beatles ridiculed Sadler's song and his support of the Vietnam War.)

 ["Yellow Submarine"] was acclaimed as the best kiddie-toon since Mel Blanc's "I T'ought I T'aw a Puddytat".
 Ringo yodelled it while John clanged bells and made absurd U-boat noises.
 It seems ridiculous now – it seemed ridiculous then – but it sold well ...